All Episodes

 I love meeting the cigar guys.

-Cigar manufacturers, do you know the cigar fad took place in the early 90s when cigar aficionado was born, and I, of course, began touting them on the air.
+Did you know the cigar fad took place in the early 90s when Cigar Aficionado was born?

-Those two things led to a massive fad, as it were, a you know, four or five year period where everybody was smoking cigars, and they were you could smoke them publicly in bars and restaurants.
+Those two things led to a massive fad, as it were, a four or five-year period where everybody was smoking cigars.

-I remember going to dinner at 21 at 21 in New York, and after dinner lighting up a cigar.
+I remember going to dinner at 21 at 21 in New York and after dinner lighting up a cigar.

-And only one time, you want to hear it, only one time did a patron sitting close by complain.
+And only one time, you want to hear only one time did a patron sitting close by complain.

 You know what they did?